joemoose/psiops/docs/combat.md

 ### Tactical Modifiers

-The following tactical decisions apply modifiers to your attacks.
+Tactical decisions apply attack modifiers as follows:

-- **Aiming**: When you take an *action* to aim at a target, your subsequent *attack rolls* gain *advantage* unless you move or take an action other than continuing to attack the target.
+- **Aiming**: When you take an *action* to aim at a target, your next *attack roll* has *advantage* unless you move or take an action other than continuing to attack that target.
 - **Prone**: When attacking from a prone position, you have *advantage*.
 Attacks against a prone target have *disadvantage*.

 ## Expending Ammunition

-At the start of a mission, all your small arms are stocked with an *ammo rating* of **6**.
+At the start of a mission, all your small arms have an *ammo rating* of **6**.

-Each time you attack, your weapon’s ammo rating may decrease as follows:
+Each time you attack, your weapon’s *ammo rating* may decrease as follows:

 - If your *attack roll* **fails**, reduce your weapon's *ammo rating* by **1**.
-- If your attack roll is either a **partial** or a **complete** success, you do **not** reduce your *ammo rating*.
+- If your *attack roll* is a **partial** or **complete** success, you do **not** reduce your *ammo rating*.

 When a weapon's *ammo rating* reaches **0**, it becomes unusable until you resupply it with ammunition.

 ### Resupply

-You can resupply expended ammunition in several ways: carrying extra ammunition in your inventory, using up your *tactical supplies*, or restocking at a *laying-up point*.
+You can resupply your ammunition in several ways: carrying extra ammunition in your inventory, using your *tactical supplies*, or restocking at a *laying-up point*.
 See [Rest and Recovery](combat.md#rest-and-recovery).

 If you recover enemy ammunition during the mission, it increases the *ammo rating* of **one** of your weapons by **1** point.

 !!! note

-	Some weapons are listed as *single-use*, such as antiarmor missiles.
+	Some weapons are marked *single-use*, such as antiarmor missiles.
 These weapons have no ammo rating and are removed from your inventory after use.

 ## Defending